Toyota Corolla Insurance Rates

 Enter your ZIP code in our free tool to get started on finding the best Toyota Corolla insurance cost.
 We’ll point you to affordable Toyota Corolla car insurance quotes in your area.

-The average insurance prices for a Toyota Corolla are $1,374 every 12 months with full coverage.
-Comprehensive costs on average $282, collision insurance costs $536, and liability insurance costs $398.
-Buying just liability costs as little as $460 a year, and insurance for high-risk drivers costs around $2,982.
-16-year-old drivers cost the most to insure at up to $5,156 a year.
+Average insurance prices for a Toyota Corolla are $1,374 every 12 months with full coverage.
+Comprehensive insurance costs around $282, collision costs $536, and liability insurance costs around $398.
+A policy with just liability insurance costs as low as $460 a year, with coverage for high-risk drivers costing $2,982 or more.
+Teens receive the highest rates at $5,156 a year or more.

 Average premium for full coverage: $1,374

-These estimates include $500 policy deductibles, 30/60 liability limits, and includes both medical and UM/UIM coverage.
-Prices are averaged for all U.S. states and for different Corolla trim levels.
+Price estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all U.S. states and for different Corolla trim levels.

-Using a middle-aged driver as an example, Toyota Corolla insurance rates range from the cheapest price of $460 for basic liability insurance to a much higher rate of $2,982 for a driver required to buy high-risk insurance.
+For a driver in their 40's, prices range go from the cheapest price of $460 for just the minimum liability insurance to a much higher rate of $2,982 for a driver who requires high-risk insurance.

-The examples above demonstrate why anyone shopping for car insurance should compare rates based on a specific location and their own driving history, rather than relying on rate averages.
+These examples demonstrate why anyone shopping for car insurance should compare prices for a specific zip code and their own driving history, rather than relying on averaged prices.

 Use the form below to get customized rates for your location.